-It can be difficult for non-vegans to navigate a menu that accommodates everyone's dietary restrictions, but that doesn't mean you're relegated to serving boring crudité and blah side salads as starters.
+It can be difficult for non-vegans to navigate a menu that accommodates everyone's dietary restrictions, but that doesn't mean you're relegated to serving boring crudité and tasteless side salads as starters.
 The fact is that it's well within your wheelhouse to make easy vegan appetizers so delicious that everyone will run back for seconds.

-Easy Instant Pot Hummus with Canned Chickpeas
+The Recipe: Easy Instant Pot Hummus with Canned Chickpeas

 Chai Butternut Squash Soup

-There's no better way to begin an autumn or winter meal than with piping bowls of chai butternut squash soup.
-Ali Martin, of Gimme Some Oven makes this vegan recipe easy by tossing all the ingredients—as well as one chai teabag—into a slow or pressure cooker, and then pureeing the mixture (sans teabag) with an immersion blender (or regular blender) until it's silky-smooth.
+Pro Tip: Ali Martin, of Gimme Some Oven, makes this vegan recipe easy by tossing all the ingredients—as well as one chai teabag—into a slow or pressure cooker, and then pureeing the mixture (sans teabag) with an immersion blender (or regular blender) until it's silky-smooth.

 Wright trades dairy-based for plant-based yogurt, such as Anita’s, to keep it vegan.

-Super Savory Veggie, Hemp, and Millet Nuggets
+Veggie, Hemp, and Millet Nuggets

-Roasted Potatoes with Arugula and Creamy Beets
+The Recipe: Roasted Potatoes with Arugula and Creamy Beets

 Alice uses pre-cooked baby beets to minimize cooking time; if you make your own, tack on another 30 minutes.

-Easy Probiotic-Cultured Vegan Cheese
+Probiotic-Cultured Vegan Cheese